-.1 best practice review of Descriptor 8 (D08C04, 2018 Reporting) of the Marine Strategy Framework Directive (MSFD), as laid down in document REMPEC/WG.56/INF.6, illustrating the monitoring activities required after pollution events due to ship and offshore activities to be considered in the review of the Common Indicator 19 under the IMAP.
-It also aimed at providing recommendations for the definition of the data standards and data dictionary of the Common Indicator 19, and

-.2 revision of the Data Standard and Data Dictionaries for IMAP Common Indicator 19, in coordination with INFORAC, incorporating more details to the original template including link to the monitoring of other Common Indicators on habitat and biota.
+- .1 best practice review of Descriptor 8 (D08C04, 2018 Reporting) of the Marine Strategy Framework Directive (MSFD), as laid down in document REMPEC/WG.56/INF.6, illustrating the monitoring activities required after pollution events due to ship and offshore activities to be considered in the review of the Common Indicator 19 under the IMAP.
+It also aimed at providing recommendations for the definition of the data standards and data dictionary of the Common Indicator 19, and - .2 revision of the Data Standard and Data Dictionaries for IMAP Common Indicator 19, in coordination with INFORAC, incorporating more details to the original template including link to the monitoring of other Common Indicators on habitat and biota.

-23 REMPEC also produced the assessment findings related to IMAP Common Indicator 19, illustrating the results of the related Good Environmental Status (GES) assessment, to be considered for the 2023 Med QSR and the finalisation of the CI 19 and CI 6 Guidance Factsheets.
+The Centre also produced the assessment findings related to IMAP Common Indicator 19, illustrating the results of the related Good Environmental Status (GES) assessment, to be considered for the 2023 Med QSR and the finalisation of the CI 19 and CI 6 Guidance Factsheets.
 To undertake the assessment, different databases, particularly MEDGIS-MAR, were considered related to spills of oil and other substances.
 The assessment also considered the frequency of spills in the period 2018-2021 and its variation in comparison to the past (previous assessment period 2013-2017), and the sub-regions and the relative sub-divisions identified in the Mediterranean Sea.

-- 24 In this context the Secretariat proposes to: - .1 invite the CPs to provide data using the revised Data Standards and Data Dictionaries for IMAP Common Indicator 19, as approved by INFORAC, according to the established criteria for OIL and HNS spills as laid down in the Annex 2 to the present document; and - .2 endorse the document Assessment findings related to IMAP Common Indicator 19 as provided in Annex 3 to the present document.
+- 24 In this context the Secretariat proposes to: - .1 invite the CPs to provide data using the revised Data Standards and Data Dictionaries for IMAP Common Indicator 19, as approved by INFORAC, according to the established criteria for OIL and HNS spills as laid down in the Annex 2 to the present document; and - .2 endorse the document Initial assessment findings related to IMAP Common Indicator 19 to contribute to the preparation of the 2023 MED QSR as provided in Annex 3 to the present document.

-In addition, the Secretariat contributed to the development of the 2023 MED QSR through the provision of elements of the revised version of IMAP Common Indicator 19 in the Pollution Cluster Chapters of 2023 MED QSR, as laid down in document REMPEC/WG.56/INF.7.
-These elements were submitted to the Integrated CORMONs Meeting (Greece end June 2023) for consideration.
+The document 'Proposed IMAP Pollution Cluster Chapters for the 2023 MED QSR', as laid down in document REMPEC/WG.56/INF.7, was submitted by the Secretariat to the Integrated CORMONs Meeting (Greece end June 2023) for consideration in the view of the finalisation of the 2023 MED QSR.